 If you would like to be involved with testing, please send your name, postal address and e-mail address to the AIDGAP co-ordinator.

-There are currently no AIDGAP guides at the test stage.
+There are currently no AIDGAP guides being tested.

 We are keen to know of any problems or suggested improvements for existing AIDGAP guides.
 The guides are periodically revised, so any comments can be used to refine the guides for future users.
 Alternatively, if there are features which you feel should be maintained in the series, then please let us know.
 We would also be grateful for suggestions towards future projects.
 Establishing where there is a need is one of the principal objectives of the AIDGAP project.